ThyphonTerminusEst/VSCode_NDF_Extension/README.md

 ## Requirements

-Make sure you have JSON installed.
+Make sure you have node.js installed.

 Place the extension into 'C:\Users\User\ .vscode\extensions'